Magnus-KF/clauding/slides.md

   state changes matching the conversion capabilities in the requirements.
 ```

 ---
 layout: timeline
 currentDate: '2025-03-18'
 ---
-## Using context
+## Using context / mind map

 Handling context in a much better way
 init etc, claude.md
 CC will try to find relevant context on its own, when processing prompts.

->Claude will think more based on the words you use.
-For example, “think hard” will trigger more extended thinking than saying “think” alone.
+## Testing its limits

+Wanted to test its grasp of what it was working on

 ```
 >Think deeply about this one, because I want you to be creative